-d.
+- d.
 Nonresident/part-year resident credit.
 The nonresident/part-year resident credit is available for part-year trusts described in subrule 89.3(3) and trusts whose situs is outside Iowa.
-See rule 701-42.5(422) for the computation of the nonresident/part-year resident credit allowed for individuals who are either part-year residents of Iowa or nonresidents of Iowa.
+See rule 701-42.5(422) for the computation of the nonresident/part-year resident credit allowed for individuals who are either part-year residents of Iowa. - e.

-e.
 Other tax credits.
 All other tax credits set forth in Iowa Code chapter 422, division II, are also available for any estate or trust that meets the criteria for claiming these tax credits.
+For tax years beginning on or after January 1, 2013, estates and trusts with a situs in Iowa which are shareholders in S corporations which carry on business within and without Iowa can take advantage of the apportionment provisions for S corporation income set forth in 701-Chapter 50.
+The criteria to determine whether the S corporation is carrying on business within and without Iowa is set forth in 701-subrule 54.1(4).